 Challenge: User-centred sanitation design through rapid community engagement

-We’re launching a new Challenge to understand how to design, implement, and evaluate approaches to user-centred sanitation that incorporate rapid community engagement and are appropriate for the first stage of rapid-onset emergencies.
+To understand how to design, implement, and evaluate approaches to user-centred sanitation that incorporate rapid community engagement and are appropriate for the first stage of rapid-onset emergencies

 The provision of appropriate sanitation facilities in humanitarian emergencies is vital for minimising health risks and preserving people’s privacy, safety and dignity.
 An important aspect of such provision is to separate humans from their waste in a safe, sustainable and culturally acceptable way.